davellanedam/vue-skeleton-mvp/README.md

 ## Demo

-A demo of this API is located at: https://vue-demo.daniel-avellaneda.com
+A demo of this Frontend is located at: https://vue-demo.daniel-avellaneda.com

 ### Login credentials: